M64GitHub/sidekick/README.md

 Sound effects shall be possible to be specified as text inputs and various file input formats.
-It shall be possible to specify the SID register values directly as a string input, or use SID-Wizards instrument format and note input as text, or play back dumps of full songs.
+It shall be possible to specify the SID register values directly as a string input, or use SID-Wizards instrument format and note input as text, or play back dumps of full songs

 `sidekick` is fully written in C++, it is using the SDL audio layer for playback, and reSID for SID chip sound emulation.
-It also follows a modular approach to easily build your own utilities based upon it, or extend it for based on your needs.
+It also follows a modular approach to easily build your own utilities based upon it, or extend it based on your needs.

 ## Development status
  - Playback (blocking) of SID dumps is working